 In September 2020, the Company entered into a license agreement with an investee company of Syncona Portfolio Limited, a holder of more than 10% of the Company's share capital.
 This agreement generated \$242,000 of license revenue which is recognized in the Consolidated Statement of Operations for the year ended December 31, 2020.
-There was no license revenue recognized relating to the investee of Syncona Portfolio Limited for the year ended December 31, 2021.
+There was no license revenue recognized relating to the investee of Syncona Portfolio Limited for the year ended December 31, 2022 and 2021, respectively.